biscuitboost/yourbanger-fe/src/data/post/groomsmen-gift-ideas.md

 ---
 publishDate: 2025-10-05T00:00:00Z
-title: "Groomsmen Gift Ideas They'll Actually Use (Not Just Display)"
+title: "AI Friendship Songs & Groomsmen Gift Ideas They'll Actually Use"
 excerpt: "Skip the generic flask.
 These groomsmen gift ideas range from practical everyday items to meaningful keepsakes that honor your friendship and the role they're playing in your big day."
 image: ~/assets/images/blog/groomsmen-gifts-hero.jpg
 imageAlt: "Collection of groomsmen gift ideas including leather wallet, watch, custom cufflinks, and personalized flask arranged on dark wood"